cgroll/ModernPortfolioTheory/README.md

 ## Git concept
 Every single file and change that was ever done to the repository will be kept forever.
 (For efficient storage, files are stored as "data blobs")

+There are three states that your files can reside in:
+- committed (files are save in database)
+- modified (new changes are not added to database yet)
+- staged (new changes are not added yet, but file is marked to be added with next commit)

 ## Git introduction